Physio And Ultrasound Therapy

 • Application directly on the abdomen of pregnant women

-• It is also contraindicated to apply ultrasound directly overactive growth plates in children, over the eyes, skull, or testes.
+• It is also contraindicated over the eyes, skull, or testes.

-However, when used by highly trained professionals, therapeutic ultrasound is very unlikely to cause any adverse effects.
+When used by highly trained professionals, therapeutic ultrasound is very unlikely to cause any adverse effects.

 How Does Ultrasound Therapy Work?

-Thermal Effects Of Ultrasound Therapy:
+Thermal Effects Of Ultrasound Therapy

-Sound waves are longitudinal waves consisting of areas of compression and rarefaction, tissues exposed to a sound wave will oscillate as the energy within the sound wave is passed into the tissue.
-An increase in the molecular vibration in tissue due to ultrasound therapy can result in the production of heat in the tissue, thus ultrasound can be used to produce thermal changes in tissues.
-It is relevant to note here that as an ultrasound wave passes through tissues, energy levels within the wave diminish as energy is transferred to then tissues, meaning tissues sitting farther from the surface will be exposed to less ultrasonic energy than the superficial tissues.
-This necessitates the appropriate selection of treatment frequency relative to the target tissue.
-This is vital for the effectiveness of the therapy because the different frequencies (1.0 MHz and 3.0 MHz) of therapeutic ultrasound have different depths of penetration.
+Sound waves are longitudinal waves consisting of areas of compression and rarefaction.
+Tissues exposed to a sound wave will oscillate.
+Doing so as the energy within the sound wave is passed into the tissue.
+An increase in the molecular vibration in tissue due to ultrasound therapy can result in the production of heat in the tissue.
+Thus ultrasound can be used to produce thermal changes in tissues.

 • Periosteum